Alucad0/Pokemon_api/README.md

 The three packages (random, requests & webbrowser) can be install your IDE (Intergrated Developer Enviroment).
 Note that each IDE has a different way to install packages.
-Otherwise you can use the your command prompt and changing the directory to where Python is installd and into the scripts folder.
-There type `pip install requests`, `pip install random` and `pip install webbrowser`
+Otherwise you can use the your command prompt and changing the directory to where Python is installed and into the scripts folder, there type `pip install requests`, `pip install random` and `pip install webbrowser`

 ### Issuetracker/Opportunities for improvement